-The Environmental Management and Coordination Act, 1999 Section 57A stipulates that all Policies, Plans and Programmes (PPPs) for implementation shall be subject to Strategic Environmental and Social Assessment (SESA) process.
-This informed the undertaking of the policy SESA for the Mining Sector in Kenya.
-The SESA was informed by inadequacies of Environmental and Social Impact Assessment (ESIA) to deal with long term and cumulative environmental impacts and the need to enhance environmental administration and governance in the Sector at the national, county and community levels.
-The SESA further sought ways to integrate environmental, social, planning, safety, health and respect for human rights in mineral development activities.
+Mining has been practiced in Kenya since precolonial period and has over the years grown geographically in scope as well as in scale of operations.
+Mining sector operations in the country are undertaken by large, small and artisanal miners, but predominantly by ASMs.
+During the precolonial period until 1999, there was no requirement for ESIA and thus mining was undertaken without good environmental practices.
+The enactment of the Environmental Management and Coordination Act, (EMCA) 1999 brought to the forefront the requirements of ESIA for proposed projects that have or may have significant impacts on environment and social wellbeing.

-Section 58 of the EMCA, 1999 stipulates that any proponent of any project listed in the second schedule of the Act which include among others, mining shall undertake an ESIA Study and submit an ESIA report to NEMA.
+Section 58 of EMCA, 1999 requires an ESIA for all project listed in the second schedule of the Act of which mining is one of them.
 In addition, the Mining Act, 2016 stipulates that a mineral right or other license or permit granted under the Act shall not exempt a person from complying with any law concerning the protection of the environment.

-Section 68 of the EMCA, 1999 specifies that the Authority shall be responsible for carrying out Environmental Audit (EA) of all activities that are likely to have significant effect on the environment such as mining activities.
+Further, section 68 of EMCA, 1999 specifies that the Authority shall be responsible for carrying out Environmental Audit (EA) of all activities that are likely to have significant effect on the environment such as mining activities.
 These ESIA Guidelines for the Mining Sector have been developed in compliance to the EMCA, 1999 and the Environmental (Impact Assessment and Audit) Regulations, 2003, which requires that sectoral Environmental Impact Assessment Guidelines shall be developed by the lead agency in consultation with NEMA.
-The development of these Guidelines is not only anchored in law but are informed by international best practices and lessons from more developed mining operations and jurisdictions.
+The development of this Guideline is not only anchored in the law and informed by the Strategic Environmental and Social Assessment (SESA) for the mining sector which amongst several recommendations proposed the need for ESIA guidelines for the sector.

 The ESIA Guidelines have been developed through a consultative process, bringing together lead agencies, County Governments, private sector, international development partners, Artisanal and Small-scale Miners (ASMs), professional associations, academia and other stakeholders.
+Additionally, this Guideline has been informed by international best practices and lessons from more developed mining operations and jurisdictions.

-1.2 Mining Sector in Kenya
+Mining Sector in Kenya

 In the recent past, Kenya has experienced rising investor interest in the mining sector following discoveries of mineral resources as well as increased global demand for precious metals and minerals.
 The sector has been identified as a high potential of spurring economic growth and thus a key driver to the achievement of the country's Vision 2030 (GoK, 2015).
-The mining sector has been growing from 2016 to 2019 however, there was a decline in 2020 by 5.8% associated to the covid-19 pandemic.
-In 2020 the contribution of the sector to the economy was Kshs.
+The mining sector has been growing from 2016 to 2019 however, there was a decline in 2020 by 5.8% associated to the Covid-19 pandemic.
+In 2020, the contribution of the sector to the economy was Kshs.
 22 Billion down from Kshs.
-24Billion in 2019 (KNBS, 2021).
-Despite the diverse and multifaceted nature of the sector, its contribution to the national GDP is 1% and less than 2% of total export revenue.
+24 Billion in 2019 (KNBS, 2021).
+Despite the diverse and multifaceted nature of the sector, its contribution to the national GDP is 1% and less than 2% of total export revenue (KNBS, 2021).

-Kenya has four belts of minerals namely, the gold green stone belt in Western Kenya, which extends to Tanzania; the Mozambique belt passing through central Kenya, the source of Kenya's unique gemstones; the Rift belt, which has resources including soda ash, and diatomite; and, the Coastal belt, which has titanium among other minerals.
+Kenya has four belts of minerals namely: the gold green stone belt in Western Kenya, which extends to Tanzania; the Mozambique belt passing through central Kenya, the source of Kenya's gemstones; the Rift belt, which has resources including soda ash, and diatomite; and, the Coastal belt, which has titanium among other minerals.
 However, the Minerals production has largely been limited to a few minerals including: soda ash, diatomite, limestone, titanium and gold.